parinaysingh/aubio/README.md

 # aubio

-An audio streaming app for the next-gen millenials
+An audio streaming app for the next-gen millennials